Skip to main content

 • Dining Services are located within approximately 50 yards of each residential hall.
 Within the residence halls, you will have access to a microwave and in-room refrigerator.

-• The University of Dayton has also implemented NetNutrition.
-NetNutrition is an online tool that can help you make decisions to meet your nutritional goals and/or select food items based on allergies as well as general nutritional values.
+• Dining Services shares on-line nutritional information that can help you make decisions to meet your nutritional goals and/or select food items based on allergies as well as general nutritional values.

 It is important that you take responsibility for your own safety!

 • If you have a medical condition that may be impacted by an emergency, you should develop an emergency plan or a strategy in advance.
+If you have concerns about development of an emergency evacuation plan, contact the Environmental Health and Safety/Risk Management office at 937-229-4503.

 • When reporting the emergency, state your location, specific needs, and type of emergency and any additional information such as you use a wheelchair, a respirator, or have breathing, stamina, or health related impairments.

-• Ensure you are familiar with University of Dayton Emergency Response Procedures Guide and the University of Dayton's Emergency Evacuation Plans for campus buildings.
+• Ensure you are familiar with University of Dayton Emergency Response Procedures Guideand the University of Dayton's Emergency Evacuation Plans for campus buildings.

 CONTACT